the-crypt-keeper/tldw/README.md

     - `python summarize.py <path_to_text_file> --ingest_text_file --text_title "Title" --text_author "Author Name" -k additional,keywords`

 - **LLMs for Offline/Private Use**
-    - For offline LLM usage, I recommend the following models in no particular order past the first (All these models minus Command-R/+ can be ran on a single 12GB VRAM GPU, or 12GB of system RAM at a much slower speed):
+    - For offline LLM usage, I recommend the following models in no particular order past the first
+      - All these models minus Command-R/+ can be ran on a single 12GB VRAM GPU, or 12GB of system RAM at a much slower speed.
+      - Either way, I recommend using the Q4 GGUF versions of the models, as they are the most efficient and fastest to load, while still maintaining their accuracy.
+      - So for Mistral-Nemo-Instruct-2407, you'd want to download `Mistral-Nemo-Instruct-2407-Q4_K_M.gguf` - notice the `Q4` in the name.
     1. Samantha-Mistral-instruct-7B-Bulleted-Notes - https://huggingface.co/cognitivetech/samantha-mistral-instruct-7b_bulleted-notes_GGUF
        * Reason being is that its 'good enough', otherwise would recommend Mistral-Nemo-Instruct2407.
 Very likely Nemo will prove to be better.
 Time will tell.
     2. Mistral-Nemo-Instruct-2407